BIO 102 MENU syllabus

 By the end of the course you should be able to:

+Print out the web lectures using the landscape (not portrait) page set up.
 Read over the notes before class and use the print out to take notes during the class.
 Be sure you can identify the main ideas in each paragraph.
 After class make note cards for the new vocabulary and concepts you encountered in the lecture and the lecture notes.
-Be sure to ask questions (e-mail works) about anything you do not understand or about which you would like further explanation.
+Be sure to come to office hours to go over anything you do not understand or if you would like further explanation.
+You may also prepare questions to ask during the following lecture or during office hours.
+This is an excellent way to study for the weekly quizzes.
+You can also earn extra points by answering questions during lecture or when you find an error in the lecture web notes.